Yoga For Women:

 What Does The Research Say About Yoga For Women

-A study conducted specific to yoga on stress, anxiety and depression in women, concluded that it does indeed have a role at stress reduction and can be used as complementary medicine.
+A study conducted specific to yoga on stress, anxiety and depression in women, concluded that it indeed does have a role in stress reduction and can be used as complementary medicine.

-Other research has indicated positive effects on yoga in pregnancy, and women trying to conceive.
-A study conducted by Fertility Centers of Illinois and Pulling Down the Moon on yoga's impact on fertility found it to have a 20% reduction in anxiety compared to a 2% reduction in the control groups.
+Other research has indicated positive effects of yoga on pregnancy, and women trying to conceive.
+A study conducted by Fertility Centers of Illinois and Pulling Down the Moon on yoga’s impact on fertility, found it to have a 20% reduction in anxiety, compared to a 2% reduction in the control groups.

-Research has also been conducted on various styles of yoga and it's benefits, like hatha yoga.
-In one such study hatha yoga showed clear and significant benefits for stress in middle aged women if done on a regular basis.
+Research has also been conducted on various styles of yoga and it’s benefits, like hatha yoga.
+For example, in one such study hatha yoga showed clear and significant benefits for stress in middle aged women, if done on a regular basis.

 Child’s Pose (Balasana)

-A beginner friendly pose, Balasana is oftentimes seen in restorative yoga sessions and is a type of forward-bend, and inversion asana.
+Likewise, it’s a beginner friendly pose, which is oftentimes seen in restorative yoga sessions.
+Furthermore, Balasana is a type of forward-bend, and inversion asana.
 It can provide a stretch for the lower back, ankles, knees, hips and neck.

 1. Start on your yoga mat, kneeling down.

-2. Attempt to touch your big toes together, while sitting on the heels of your feet.
+2. Then, attempt to touch your big toes together, while sitting on the heels of your feet.

 3. Your knees should slightly flare out to the sides.
 Exhale.